Muirceartach Ua Peatáin

 Muirceartach Ua Peatáin (fl.
 1178) was an Irish chief.

 Biography

 Ua Peatáin was a member of the Cinel Moain who was killed in 1178 in an attack in revenge for the death of Randal mac Eachmarcach Ua Cathain (see Ó Catháin.
 Writing in 1971, F.B.
 Payton believed that "Muirceartach ... was of some eminence amongst the Cinel Moain, probably the chief of the name, since usually only persons of importance are mentioned in the Annals."
-The person killed alongside him, Galagh Ua Luinigh, was of a family who were once chiefs of Cenél Máién (commonly known as the Cenél Moen).
+The person killed alongside him, Galagh Ua Luinigh, was of a family who were once chiefs of Cenél Máién (commonly known as the Cenél Moan).

 Family background

 An account of the family was preserved by Dubhaltach MacFhirbhisigh, who recorded that they descended from one Fianbheartach mac Endalaig, a gr-gr-gr-gr-grandson of Niall of the Nine Hostages.
 Fianbheartach was the ancestor of the Cenél Moen Iochtarach, while his brother, Tendalach, was ancestor of the Cenél Moen Uachtarach.

 Fianbheartach's great-grandson, Gairbheth son of Dongaile mac Tuathgaile, was the ancestor of the Ó Gairbeth and Ó Peatáin families.
 The Uí Peatáin resided in what is now the barony of Raphoe in County Donegal, regularly in dispute between the rival clans of Uí Domhnaill and Uí Neill.
 Payton states that most of the Cenél Moen families were driven out of their homeland and east over the Foyle river - "This journey was probably completed by the end of the 13th century, and the O Gormley's, chiefs of the Cinel Moain, thereafter held sway over a territory which extended from Derry to Strabane."

 By the 16th century members of the family were listed among the followers of the Uí Domhnaill.
 During the 17th century, some of the name removed to Connacht, their descendants being found in County Mayo and County Roscommon especially.
 By then, the surname was anglicised to Payton, Patton, and other variants.